babyfish-ct/graphql-state/doc/graph-state/trigger.md

 > Note
 >
 > 1. Data being evicted from the cache and data being deleted are two completely different concepts
 > 2. For application developers, "EntityEvictEvent" is not as useful as "EntityChangeEvent".
-If you are not interested, you can skip this chapter and look directly at the application example
+If you are not interested, you can skip this chapter and look directly at "Examples of practical applications"

 ### 2.1 Event type definition